 We swam and then I transferred 2 jerry cans of Diesel fuel to the main tank.
 We then had lunch.

-Finally we left at 1415 and after motoring, since there was no wind, for 8 nM we arrived in Marathi [37° 22.1' N 26° 43.6' E] at 1530.
+Finally we left at 1415 and after motoring for 8 M, since there was no wind.
+We arrived in Marathi [37° 22.1' N 26° 43.6' E] at 1530.
 It was a mistake to arrive so late without first calling Pandelis and ask him to reserve a mooring for us.
 Now all the mooring were taken save the one used by Pandelis for his caïque.
 We caught it but it was in uncomfortably shallow water, less than 3 m.
 It is alright for Thetis as long as the breeze is from the north but if the breeze were to shift from the south we would be in less tan 2 m depth.

 In addition to Thetis there were here 12 S/Ys, 4 large motor cruisers, and several inflatables and small motor cruisers.